| Bryan Adams Close

 terminates when the group arrives at the community release point after completion of the

-conditions or injuries that occurred before your participation on the program; it also
+program.
+Close Up's insurance does not cover treatment of medical conditions or injuries that occurred before your participation on the program; it also

 does not cover dental work, problems associated with pregnancy, or self-inflicted illness